VulcanJS/vulcan-docs/source/queries.md

 ### Input Argument

 Both single and multi queries take the same arguments (with the exception of `limit`, which is only available for the multi query).
-The only difference is that in the case of the single query, if the `where` argument selects more than one document only the first document of the set will be returned.
+The only difference is that in the case of the single query, if the `filter` argument selects more than one document only the first document of the set will be returned.

 The `input` takes the following properties:

-- `where`: the object that lets you select the specific documents to return.
+- `filter`: the object that lets you select the specific documents to return.
-- `orderBy`: how to order the results.
+- `sort`: how to order the results.
 - `limit`: how many results to return.
 - `offset`: how many results to skip.
 - `search`: a shortcut for searching across all searchable fields at once.